State of the News Media Methodology

 For sites that didn’t meet the reporting threshold for one month out of a quarter, we averaged across the two months for which we had data.

 Researchers studied several outreach avenues that digital-native news outlets could take to engage with their audiences.
-For mobile apps, researchers searched the Google Play and iOS App Store for each site.
-For newsletters, researchers searched each site for a sign-up form.
-For Apple News, researchers searched the Apple News app for official channels.
-For podcasts, researchers searched the iTunes podcast store for podcasts from the outlet and performed a search on each site.
-An outlet was determined to support comments if at least one of the first five stories on its homepage supported comments at analysis time.
-For social media outreach, researchers searched for official pages, accounts or channels on each platform, as well as on the outlet’s primary website.
+For mobile apps, researchers searched the Google Play and iOS App Store for official apps from each outlet.
+For newsletters, researchers searched each outlet’s site for a sign-up form.
+For Apple News, researchers searched the Apple News app for official channels for the outlet.
+For podcasts, researchers searched the iTunes podcast store for podcasts from the outlet and performed a search on each outlet’s site.
+An outlet was determined to support comments if at least one of the first five stories on its homepage supported comments at the time of analysis.
+For social media outreach, researchers searched for official pages, accounts or channels for the outlet on each platform, as well as on the outlet’s primary website.